 Persian and Oriental rugs will last forever - if you care for them properly.
 Take advantage of your spring cleaning energy and do these six things.

 At Magic Rugs, we recommend mild cleansers, such as Woolite, or other rug shampoo made especially for fine rugs.
-Other items you'll need are: small bucket, large scrub brush, small scrub brush, absorbent towel, and luke warm water.
+Other items you'll need are a small bucket, a large scrub brush, a small scrub brush, an absorbent towel, and lukewarm water.

 Next, use the larger scrub brush to gently scrub from one border to the next.
 We recommend scrubbing in small sections, from border to border, so you can keep track of your progress.
 Again, use the towel to blot up excess moisture and suds.

-Finally, don't forget the over-the-counter pet deoderizers you can find in the grocery store.
+Finally, don't forget the over-the-counter pet deodorizers you can find in the grocery store.
 Once you've cleaned the stain, these sprays and powders can fight any lasting smells.
-For the complete guide on how to use these techniques, check out the article here: 8 Tips To Remove Pet Hair & Stains From Your Rugs.
+For the complete guide on how to use these techniques, check out the article here: 8 Tips To Remove Pet Hair & Stains From Your Rugs .

 We compiled a list of things you should not do!
 So if this is your first time cleaning your rug, you may want to read this article next.
 We share a list of common mistakes we see often with our customers.
-Usually they call us right away and we straighten it all out!
-But be sure to avoid these 11 mishaps!
+Usually, they call us right away and we straighten it all out!
+But be sure to avoid these mistakes !